twstrike/otr-extension-J/protocol-otr-extension-j.md

     - In the Signature Message, the `MA` parameter should be computed using SHA3-256(K||M) instead of SHA256-HMAC
     - In the Signature Message, the MAC'd signature should be be computed using SHA3-256(K||M) of the encrypted signature field, not SHA256-HMAC-160.
 - In the Data message:
-    - The Authenticator should be calcuated using SHA3-256(K||M), instead of SHA1-HMAC.
+    - The Authenticator should be calculated using SHA3-256(K||M), instead of SHA1-HMAC.
 - Computing AES keys, MAC keys and the secure session ID:
     - Redefine `h1()` to use SHA3-256 instead of SHA1.
     - Redefine `h2()` to use SHA3-256 instead of SHA256.